Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 ssh-keygen -t rsa -b 4096 -f ~/.ssh/desktop_key-rsa
 ```

 In order to create the key, you will be asked for a password.
 This is the password for your key.
 If you don't want to have a password for your key, just press Enter at the password prompt.
+It is recommended and considered as best practice (and also security related) to enter passphrase.
+It will be used as security step, avoiding the usage of a stolen or lost private key.
 The result of this command should be two files.
 The file "\~/.ssh/desktop_key-rsa" which is the private-key file, and the file "~/.ssh/desktop_key-rsa.pub" which contains your public-key file.
-This public-key and private-key will be transferred to the client.
+This public-key and private-key will be securely transferred to the client.
+This means that keys are transferred to the client machine without exposing the content of the file, following best practices for delivering files containing sensitive data.

 public-key needs to be added to the authorized keys.
 To make sure we do not override any already configured authorized key,
 we add the public-key to the authorized_keys file.
 If the file does not yet exist, it will create it automatically: